sternenseemann/spacecookie/README.md

 is very lightweight and can be utilized without using a systemd library or dbus.

-Spacecookie currently fully supports any GNU/Linux.
-It should be pretty easy to, for example, write a [runit](http://smarden.org/runit/) service file.
+For example, it should be pretty easy to write a [runit](http://smarden.org/runit/) service file.

 ## Adding Content